dcrankshaw/datascience-sp14/lab2/pandas.md

 method.
 This is similar to the `apply` on the DataFrame we saw earlier except the `apply` method is now called *once per group*.

+**DIY** Create a new column that contains the ResponseSize in kilo bytes.

 ## Plotting data in a DataFrame
 In a future lab exercise we will look at plotting in greater detail.
 However we can produce simple plots using the Python `matplotlib` library with a DataFrame.